percona/pmm-doc/docs/how-to/secure.md

 ## SSL encryption

-Valid and trusted SSL certificates are needed to encrypt traffic between client and server.
-They can be purchased through numerous sources online or some organizations have their own certificate signing practices to generated trusted certificates.
+Valid and trusted SSL certificates are needed to encrypt traffic between the client and server.
+Certificates can be purchased online from various sources, or some organizations generate their own trusted certificates.
 Regardless of which path you choose for enabling maximum security, the process to secure PMM consists of the following components:
 1. Staging the files in the proper locations
  * this can be a [direct mount](#mounting-certificates) to a local directory containing the needed certificates or
  * you can [copy the files](#copying-certificates) to the appropriate directory in your Container|AMI|OVF